LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Experiments

 \subsection{Limitations and Future Works}

-The optimal kernel size for Gaussian attention should be selected cautiously, as its effectiveness likely varies across datasets with different object characteristics.
-Furthermore, although LEGNet outperforms current SOTA methods in RSOD tasks with fewer parameters and lower FLOPs, and includes non-gradient back-propagation Gaussian kernels that may improve efficiency, its FPS remains suboptimal.
-This is likely due to the underdeveloped optimizations compared to traditional convolution, which requires further investigation.
+The optimal Gaussian kernel size requires careful selection, as its effectiveness is likely dataset-dependent, varying with object characteristics.
+Furthermore, while LEGNet surpasses current SOTA methods with fewer parameters and FLOPs, its inference speed indicates clear potential for further optimization (less optimized implementations compared to convolution in deep learning framework).

-Future research may extend this framework to a broader range of downstream tasks such as semantic segmentation, instance segmentation, and object tracking.
-Leveraging the robust feature extraction and efficiency demonstrated in this work, these applications could significantly benefit from the integration of edge-Gaussian-driven modeling.
-Such an extension not only broadens the applicability of our approach but also opens up new avenues for achieving high performance in diverse computer vision challenges.
-We encourage future researchers to explore task-specific adaptations and to further optimize the framework in order to build versatile, scalable, and efficient systems that address real-world problems.
+Future work could extend this framework to downstream tasks like semantic segmentation and object tracking.
+Leveraging its demonstrated robust feature extraction and efficiency, these applications could benefit from edge-Gaussian modeling.
+Extending our approach broadens its applicability and opens avenues for high performance in diverse vision challenges.
+Further exploration of task-specific adaptations and further optimization to build efficient and scalable systems for real-world problems.